henrikrexed/Otel_Lab_guide/content/02_collector_pipeline/01_trace_pipeline/index.md

    (bastion)$ kubectl port-forward <collector pod name> 9090:9090
    ```

-   Open another terminal and connecto the the bastion host.
+   Open another terminal and connect to the bastion host.
    Look at the metrics by send http request to `http://localhost:9090/metrics`

    ```bash